Top Outdoor Toys to Encourage Play

 They love to turn the spigot on and off, and practice measuring and pouring.
 They use the water collected to make mud so we don’t have to waste water from the hose.
 It’s also a great way to reduce your water use if you water plants.

 I really love finding unique ways to encourage independence in my kids and these Walkie talkies allow me to do that.
-They love to take them out to talk to each other but it’s also a fun way for them to “call” for me (vs just screaming from the backyard).
+The kids love to take them out to talk to each other but it’s also a fun way for them to “call” for me.

 If you’re looking for more information about the importance of play and tips to reorganize your playroom check out my e-book: